volta-cli/rfcs/text/0000-informational-commands.md

 - name
 - version
-- whether it is the user's default or a project-pinned version
+- whether it is the user's default toolchain or a project version
 - for tools, the associated runtime and packager versions

+## Flags

+Besides the subcommands, `volta list` accepts *context* flags and *output mode* flags.

+### Context

+The tool supports limiting the output to either the *current* or the *default* values for any given argument:

+- `--current`: prints the *currently active* tool or set of tools (per the invoked command), along with their source
+- `--default`: prints the user's *default* tool or set of tools (per the invoked command)

+The two are *optional* and *mutually exclusive*.

-## Output modes
+### Output modes

 The tool will support multiple modes (two initially), which include exactly the same information but presented in different human- or machine-friendly formats.
-All modes include the same information for runtimes, packagers, and tools: name, version, whether it is a default or project-specified version, and (for tools) the Node version and packager (i.e. platform).
+All modes include the same information for runtimes, packagers, and tools: name, version, whether it is a user- or project-specified version, and (for tools) the Node version and packager (i.e. platform).

 - "human" mode, the default if the context is a user-facing terminal; also invokable with `--format=human` in any context.
 An indented listing of the user's current runtime, packager (if specified), and any installed binaries.
 See the detailed sections below for examples of the format.